doug-h-rice/virtual-multicomp/README.md

 This was before getchar() returned int.

-3/1/2020 - BASIC.HEX - The TCC compiled version works, but the LINUX/GCC compiled version does not get past the "Memory?" prompt.
+3/1/2020 - BASIC.HEX - The TCC compiled version works, but the LINUX/GCC compiled version did not get past the "Memory?" prompt.

 Please download BASIC.HEX from Grants's Website.

 I uploaded BASIC.HEX as basic_gs47b.hex to my github and the code can be modified to load it.

-It is possible to paste BASIC code into command window to upload it.

-Initially, it to runs up to the "Memory?" prompt, but no further.

-On LINUX, the BASIC.HEX runs up to the Memory? and does not get to the next prompt as it waits for 0x0D.
+On LINUX, my first tries gots the BASIC.HEX to run up to the Memory?
+It did not get to the next prompt as it waits for 0x0D.

 The Linux version maps CR LF or <cntrl>-L and <cntrl>-M to 0x0A, and it is not possible to type 0x0D.

-If you map  0x0A to 0x0D, it is possible to get past the Memory? question, however there is a bug that delays outputting the last pressed key, until the next key is pressed.
+If you map  0x0A to 0x0D, it is possible to get past the Memory? question.

-12/02/2020
+A bug that delays outputting the last pressed key, until the next key is pressed was sorted by using stderr instead of stdout.

+23/05/2020 - You can paste BASIC code to upload it.
+CheckKey() now waits for UART Rx to empty before calling GetChar().

+## RC2014 also uses SBC and BASIC

 I brought one of Spencer Owen's RC2014 Z80 kits.